MISSION AND OUTREACH

 Saint Mary’s Gift Shop

 Proceeds (the exact percentage is determined annually by the Gift Shop and the Board) from the Saint Mary’s Gift Shop go directly to a variety of Mission and Outreach efforts.
 The Gift Shop is open after Solemn Mass on Sundays and Holy Days.
-Buy a mug or a T-shirt and know that you are supporting one of our outreach efforts.
+When you buy a mug, a book, a postcard, a piece of art, a T-shirt, or a piece of jewelry, you are helping to support one of our outreach efforts.

 Maundy Thursday Offering